Aadarshraj-Sah/StockScience-Web-App/README.md

 * Adding charts visualization and implementing machine learning to analyze stocks will be the second goal, when I expand this app in the near future.

 ## Video Demo
 For a demo of how the web app works, please see this screen recording:
+Unmute for better experience :)

 https://user-images.githubusercontent.com/77449847/178000982-654b5a12-8e2c-49e4-9a15-b8cc58526002.mp4